What Is Job Description

-Use Job Title That Also Reflects Nature of Job
+Use Job Title That Also Reflects The Nature of A Job

 - The Nature of the job